srini1986/AWS-Modules/README.md

-# AWS-Modules
-This Terraform modules will create AWS VPC, Subnet, CIDR and EC2 instances
+# This Repo contains Terraform code to create Ec2 instance in AWS cloud